Migrate from public base images to hardened container images: a step-by-step guide (2026)

 alpine:3.20 dhi.io/alpine, Wolfi (Chainguard public), source-built minimal Alpine musl-compatible; Wolfi switches you to glibc + apk if you want

-node:20, node:20-alpine dhi.io/node, cgr.dev/chainguard/node, source-built minimal Node Most common migration target; covered in every vendor's quickstart
+node:20, node:20-alpine dhi.io/node, cgr.dev/chainguard/node, source-built minimal Node Common migration target; check each vendor's Node image guidance before swapping

 python:3.13, python:3.13-slim dhi.io/python, cgr.dev/chainguard/python, gcr.io/distroless/python3-debian12, source-built minimal Python Watch for pip install behavior in shellless variants